- Latitude and Longitude references Foulness Island, where P3708 was discovered

 - Matt silver finished screw crown, modelled on the joystick gun platform fire button.
 316L stainless steel with triple seal technology

-- Front: custom flat sapphire glass with blue AR coating on the internal surface
+- Front: custom double domed sapphire glass with blue AR coating on the internal surface

 - Rear: flat sapphire glass with

 - 25 jewels